-Many people associate his name with the cornflakes he developed.
-But John Harvey Kellogg was much more than a cereal maker.
-He crammed the accomplishments of many people into one lifetime.
-He was a physician, surgeon, dietitian, inventor, educator, administrator, religious leader, public speaker, and author of books, articles, and tracts that profoundly changed personal habits of many Americans and our understanding of preventive medicine, health, treatments of diseases, hygiene, sex education, and diet.
-In fact, John Harvey Kellogg still influences the health and dietary habits of many all around the world through the many products, such as breakfast cereal and peanut butter, which he developed.
+Many people associate his name with the cornflakes he developed, but John Harvey Kellogg was much more than a cereal maker.
+He crammed the accomplishments of many people into one lifetime, for he was a physician, surgeon, dietitian, inventor, educator, administrator, religious leader and public speaker.
+Additionally, he wrote a number of books and articles that profoundly changed the personal habits of many Americans, and his work still influences the health and dietary habits of many people today.

 This event is free and open to the public.
 Refreshments will be provided.

 The lecture will also feature a pop-up display.

 If on main campus, you can ride the 302 Bus from Mendenhall Student Center to the Allied Health Sciences Building.
 Here is the schedule for the 302: http://www.ecu.edu/cs-studentaffairs/transit/route-302.cfm